AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/Dip_test/README.md

  This is the input file for the R script.
 It contains TPM levels in the stomach for multiple genes (columns) across multiple individuals (rows).

 3) Diptest_output.csv
- The output of the R script when run with "stomach_expression_mean_gt_10.csv" as input.
+ The output of the R script when run with "vagina_expression_GenesofInterest" as input.